Moataz-E/arbol-ethereum-truffle/README.md

 Quick Start
 -------------------------

-If NPM isn't installed already on your computer, install it using your web browser.
+If Node.js and NPM aren't installed already on your computer, install them using your web browser.

+If they are installed, make sure you are using the latest version.

+    $ sudo npm cache clean -f
+    $ sudo npm install -g n
+    $ sudo n stable

 Install truffle globally on your computer.

-    $ npm install truffle -g
+    $ sudo npm install truffle -g

 Install the local dependencies specified in package.json

     $ npm install

-Install Ganache using your web browser.
-Start Ganache and make sure the RPC server is configured to use HTTP://127.0.0.1:7545
+Install Ganache using your web browser. http://truffleframework.com/ganache/ Start Ganache and make sure the RPC server is configured to use HTTP://127.0.0.1:7545

 Migrate smart contracts to Ganache using Truffle.